SAWE: Training and classes

-SAWE Conferences and Meetings
+Conferences and meetings

 The SAWE sponsors a yearly International Conference which can be domestically (U.S.) hosted or hosted by a foreign chapter.
 The 2011 70th SAWE International Conference will be held in Houston, Texas on 14–19 May, and the 2012 71st SAWE International Conference will be held in Manching, Germany.
 Local chapters, of which there are 22 in number, can also sponsor Regional Conferences, such as the 2010 South West Regional to be held in Ventura, California 12–13 November.
 Such conferences typically involve presentations of technical papers, displays by venders, officer meetings, training classes, awards ceremonies, and various social activities.